termehs/multigraphr/README.md

 #> Lower 95% 1.156 -0.537 -0.713
 ```

-The inteval estimates can then be visualised as box plots to detect
+The interval estimates can then be visualised to detect discrepancies
-discrepancies between observed and expected, and to detect overlap and
+between observed and expected, and to detect overlap and potential
-potential depndencies between different types of edges.
+dependencies between different types of edges.

 ## Goodness of fit tests